JuliaDirawi/SustainDC-MARL-Reward-Shaping/README.md

 ## Results

-All 9 experiments (3 algorithms x 3 reward variants) were trained for 25 million timesteps on the California (ca-discrete) environment.
+All 9 experiments (3 algorithms x 3 reward conditions) were trained for 25 million timesteps on the California (ca-discrete) environment.

 | Algorithm | Variant | Start Reward | End Reward | Improvement |
 |-----------|---------|-------------|------------|-------------|